mholtkamp/octave/Documentation/Lua/Assets/SkeletalMesh.md

 # SkeletalMesh

-A mesh that can contain a bone heirarchy and animations.
+A mesh that can contain a bone hierarchy and animations.

 ---
 ### GetMaterial